Index To All Six Sections

 Suleiman had no idea he was fulfilling prophecy, and the gate remains sealed to this day, which leads to the most important aspect of the Golden Gate.

-Matthew 21 tells us that, just prior to his trial and crucifixion, Jesus was in Bethphage - a village at the Mount of Olives from where He sent two disciples to get the donkey on which He would ride when He entered Jerusalem which, in all likelihood, was though the Golden Gate - the closest gate to the Mount.
+Matthew 21 tells us that, just prior to his trial and crucifixion, Jesus was in Bethphage - a village at the Mount of Olives from where He sent two disciples to get the donkey on which He would ride when He entered Jerusalem that, in all likelihood, was though the Golden Gate - the closest gate to the Mount.
 As He entered the crowds...

 took the branches of the palm trees and went out to meet Him, and began to shout, "Hosanna! (oh save) blessed is He who comes in the name of the Lord, even the King of Israel."
 (John 12:13 NASB)